Eliyaz13/Eliyaz13/README.md

 - 👋 Hi, I’m @Eliyaz13
 - 👀 I’m interested in creating something new
 - 🌱 I’m currently learning cse
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate -not yet
-- 📫 How to reach me
+- 📫 How to reach me with a ping

 <!---
 Eliyaz13/Eliyaz13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.